seespinoza/TCR_GUI_Suite/README.md

     Choose `Download ZIP`.

  2) Once you have opened the folder, double click on the `run.command` file to run the Tool Suite.
+    Make sure you have a stable internet connection the first time running the software.

 *The software may take some time to finish running the first time since some additional software dependencies need to be installed
  Docker, xQuartz, etc)*